 - If the UE has location information available, the UE shall include the location information in the request to establish an emergency session.
 The location information may consist of network location information, that is the Location Identifier, and/or the Geographical location information.

-NOTE: For untrusted non-3GPP access to 5GC, provided location information can only correspond to the UE IP address seen by the N3IWF and used for traffic destined towards the UE.
+NOTE 1: For untrusted non-3GPP access to 5GC, provided location information can only correspond to the UE IP address seen by the N3IWF and used for traffic destined towards the UE.

+NOTE 2: For NR satellite access to 5GC, an NR CGI (NCGI) provided in the location information by the UE can differ from the NCGI provided by NG-RAN and the area indicated by the former NCGI can differ from the area indicated by the latter NCGI.

 - The P-CSCF may query the IP-CAN to obtain location identifier.